osm-search/Nominatim/docs/admin/Migration.md

 Nominatim no longer ships its own version of osm2pgsql.
 Please install a stock version of osm2pgsql from your distribution.
 See the [installation instruction for osm2pgsql](https://osm2pgsql.org/doc/install.html) for details.
-A minimum version of 1.8 is required.
-The current stable versions of Ubuntu and Debian already ship with an appropriate versions.
+A minimum version of 1.8 is required.The current stable versions of Ubuntu and Debian already ship with an appropriate version..
 For older installation, you may have to compile a newer osm2pgsql yourself.

 ### Legacy tokenizer removed